Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

 where $\delta_{ij,xy}=1$ if $i=j$ and $x=y$ and $0$ otherwise.
-Notice that according to \eqref{201}, the Poisson process $P^{n,i,x}$ is ``not active" while $a^{n,i}_x\le0$.
+Note that according to \eqref{201}, the Poisson process $P^{n,i,x}$ is ``not active" while $a^{n,i}_x\le0$.
 By our definition of the control, the last inequality obviously holds during the time the process $X^{n,i}$ equals $x$.
-The process $a^n = \{a^{n,i}\}_{i=1}^n$ will be referred to as an {\it admissible} control.

 The empirical distribution of the states of the players in the set $[n]\setminus\{i\}$ at time $t$ is given by

 where hereafter the parameters $i,j$, and $k$ represent a player and belong to $[n]$.
 Moreover, $\sum_{j,j\ne i}$ stands for $\sum_{j\in[n],j\ne i}$.
 Also, denote